oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 detection for such access tokens at resource servers impossible.

-In order to avoid these issues, clients SHOULD NOT use the implicit grant (response type "token") or any other response type issuing access tokens in the authorization response, such as "id\_token token" and "code id\_token token", unless the issued access tokens are sender-constrained and access token injection in the authorization response is prevented.
+In order to avoid these issues, clients SHOULD NOT use the implicit grant (response type "token") or other response types issuing access tokens in the authorization response, unless access token injection in the authorization response is prevented and the aforementioned token leakage vectors are mitigated.

 A sender-constrained access token scopes the applicability of an access token to a certain sender.
 This sender is obliged to demonstrate knowledge